ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 | Crimson plants | crimsonp_field  | crimsonp_ground | Unlimited                                 |
 | Warped plants  | warpedp_field   | warpedp_ground  | Unlimited                                 |

-The planter will always attempt to walk to any adjacent clear (air) block around the planting position, if none of the adjacent positions are clear the planter will attempt to walk to the block itself, this is done to try to prevent the planter from standing on the block itself whilst, for example, placing a block down like cactus, after which standing inside of the plant.
+The planter will always attempt to walk to any adjacent air block around the planting position.
+If none of the adjacent positions are air, the planter will attempt to walk to the block itself.
+This prevents the planter from standing on the block itself whilst, for example, placing a block down like cactus, after which the planter would be standing inside of the plant.
-*Note*: Make sure that the planter can always get within about 4 blocks of the desired position, if not they will go and teleport around in order to reach the position, which may not always work.
+*Note*: Make sure that the planter can always get within about 4 blocks of the desired position.
+If not, they will teleport around to reach the position, which may not always work.

 <table>
 <tbody>